 PET scan.
 If the thyroid cancer doesn't absorb iodine, this test may be used to look for cancer all over the body.
 Instead of iodine, a radioactive sugar is given.
 It collects in the cancer cells over time.
 A scan is done to look for it.
-This test is usually combined is often combined with a CT scan to give detailed pictures of any tumors that use Laryngoscopy.
+This test is often combined is often combined with a CT scan to give detailed pictures of any tumors that use Laryngoscopy.
 In this procedure, the healthcare provider checks your voice box, or larynx, to see